adolfohermosillo/adolfohermosillo.github.io/README.md

 # J. Adolfo Hermosillo
 ## About me
-I am a fourth year undergraduate student at the University of Texas at Austin majoring in Linguistics with a concentration in computational linguistics and completing a certificate in scientific computation & data science.
+I am a fourth year undergraduate student at the University of Texas at Austin (soon at Stanford Linguistics).
+I am majoring in Linguistics with a concentration in computational linguistics and completing a certificate in scientific computation & data science and another in elements of computing.
 I am also a research assistant in [the Bilingual Annotation Tasks Force (BATs)](https://sites.utexas.edu/bats/) research grop.

+## Current Projects
+- Nahuatl-to-Spanish Neural Machine Translation
+- Detecting Gender Biases in Spanish Word Embeddings

 ## Research
 My focal areas include: